 Super Rugby is the pre-eminent professional club rugby competition in the southern hemisphere and involves five teams each from Australia, New Zealand and South Africa.
 It is also colloquially known as Super 15.

-Wallaby winger Drew Mitchell will leave Australian rugby at the end of the this year test season, reportedly to play in France.
+Wallaby winger Drew Mitchell will leave Australian rugby at the end of the test season, reportedly to play in France.

-The Australian Rugby Union said Wednesday that the 63-test veteran, who currently plays with the Super 15’s New South Wales Waratahs, has decided not to sign a new contract.
+The Australian Rugby Union said Wednesday that the 63-test veteran, who currently plays in Super Rugby with the New South Wales Waratahs, has decided not to sign a new contract.